 We also apply a strict role-based model to all requests and views of the platform.
-This prevents employees from accessing functionality (like modifying user data, editing billing information etc.) that should be reserved to administrators only.
+This prevents employees from accessing functionality (like modifying user data, editing billing information, etc.) that should be reserved to administrators only.

 Our application and database are hosted in a securely guarded data center where professional staff takes care of the physical security of servers.

 Once you start using Leapsome, you will sign a data processing agreement with us.
-It lays out how we may handle your data, explains the security measures deployed, states your rights and is needed to be fully compliant with the GDPR.
+It lays out how we may handle your data, explains the security measures deployed, states your rights, and is needed to be fully compliant with the GDPR.

 Our team is highly security-aware.
-To avoid falling prey to outside tricksters, we regularly hold internal security briefings, only deploy up-to-date and modern browsers, use password managers and different passwords for all sites, regularly update passwords and encrypt the hard drives of our devices.
+To avoid falling prey to outside tricksters, we regularly hold internal security briefings, only deploy up-to-date and modern browsers, use password managers and different passwords for all sites, regularly update passwords, and encrypt the hard drives of our devices.

 Our application and databases are distributed and replicated across various servers.
-In the event that one of those servers goes down, another instance would take over the job of serving the application, usually without the end user actually noticing.
+In the event that one of those servers goes down, another instance would take over the job of serving the application, usually without the end-user actually noticing.

 We closely monitor the performance of our application and databases via AWS’ in-built monitoring tools and NewRelic.
 Any internal errors or potential failures of our various integrations are logged and trigger notifications to our development team, usually allowing us to identify the problem within a few minutes and swiftly remedy the situation.

-Having said the above, sometimes it's users who notice a glitch or stumble across a bug in the software.
-We do encourage you to get in touch via our support form (accessible via the button in the bottom-right corner of the screen) or email at firstname.lastname@example.org - we greatly appreciate any hints or feedback.
-If you can, please include a screenshot and exact description of the situation you encountered.
-Critical issues receive immediate attention and are usually fixed within 2 hours; we strive to deal with non-critical requests within 24 hours.
+Having said the above, sometimes it’s users who notice a glitch or stumble across a bug in the software.
+We encourage you to get in touch via our support form (accessible via the button in the bottom-right corner of the screen) or email at firstname.lastname@example.org — we greatly appreciate any hints or feedback.
+If you can, please include a screenshot and an exact description of the situation you encountered.
+Critical issues receive immediate attention and are usually fixed within two hours; we strive to deal with non-critical requests within 24 hours.

-If anything serious ever happens and your data is affected, we will provide full disclosure to enable you to take precautions and minimise the damage.
+If anything serious ever happens and your data is affected, we will provide full disclosure to enable you to take precautions and minimize the damage.
 Our previous experience at companies such as Funding Circle has taught us that transparency is paramount in earning and keeping your trust, if security should ever be threatened.